ram-sankar/WanderHub/README.md

-# BackPack
+## Welcome to WanderHub!

-It is an travel and tour social media app built using React Native.
-Which helps travel agency to upload their tour plans and itineries also allows travelers/users to post thier travel experience and travel plans.
+Explore the world with WanderHub, a travel and tour social media app built with React Native.

+- **Discover Tours**: Travel agencies share tour plans and detailed itineraries.

+- **Share Your Adventures**: Users can post their travel experiences and upcoming travel plans.

+- **Engage with Community**: Like and comment on posts to connect with fellow travellers.

+- **Seamless Booking**: Book your tour directly from the app, hassle-free.

+Embark on your next adventure with WanderVerse!

 <div>
   <img width="300" alt="home" src="https://user-images.githubusercontent.com/26500550/148671820-b01591b7-437b-4baf-a837-47923cd831f9.jpg">